7 July 2018

-Beer & Berries has been planned to coincide with our Open Garden Day organised with Scotland’s Gardens scheme – enter into the special Walled Gardens at Hospitalfield, between 12 and 4pm, and meet the garden staff and volunteers.
-A donation of £4 per adult is suggested for entry into the Walled Gardens.
+Beer & Berries was planned to coincide with our Open Garden Day organised with Scotland’s Gardens scheme – special Walled Gardens at Hospitalfield were open, between 12 and 4pm, with the opportunity to meet the garden staff and volunteers.
+A donation of £4 per adult was suggested for entry into the Walled Gardens.

-Beer & Berries is a great opportunity to celebrate the fantastically rich food and drink culture we are so fortunate to have across Angus and Tayside.
+Beer & Berries was a great opportunity to celebrate the fantastically rich food and drink culture we are so fortunate to have across Angus and Tayside.